 On August 15, 2017, President Trump signed an Executive Order "Establishing Discipline and Accountability in the Environmental Review and Permitting Process for Infrastructure."
-This order requires a lead Federal Agency to navigate each major infrastructure project through the Federal environmental review and authorization process, with the aim of providing decisions to project sponsors within 24 months.
+This order requires a lead Federal Agency to navigate each major infrastructure project through the Federal environmental review and authorization process as One Federal Decision (OFD) with the aim of providing decisions to project sponsors within 24 months.